As people of faith, we believe that God created this world, called it good and told humans to care for it. We are blessed to have this sacred task.

 -Conrado Oliveria, RED Uniendo Manos, Joining Hands Peru

-In 2006 the General Assembly passed a policy calling Presbyterians to take the results of our energy consumption seriously, to pray asking for God’s forgiveness and guidance, to reduce energy consumption, and to calculate carbon emissions and offset their negative impact.
-As we follow this policy, we can help make this earth a safer place for our children and grandchildren.
+In 2006 the General Assembly passed a carbon neutral policy calling Presbyterians to take the results of our energy consumption seriously, to pray asking for God’s forgiveness and guidance, to reduce energy consumption, and to calculate carbon emissions and offset their negative impact.

-We have the knowledge, skills, and resources to reduce our energy consumption and switch to alternative energy sources that are less harmful to the environment.
-Prompt action and leadership can keep global climate change from causing its worst impacts.
+We have the knowledge and resources to reduce our energy consumption and switch to energy sources that are less harmful to the environment.
+Prompt action and leadership can keep climate change from causing its worst impacts.

 For Further Exploration